All Episodes

 I don't know about that, but I'm guessing it might.

-It's like, uh, well, you know, if you were in America and you had more reasonable digital laws, look what you could have.
+It's like, ah, well, you know, if you were in America and you had more reasonable digital laws, look what you could have.

-Well, we've learned more about Tyler Robinson, the uh murderer of Charlie Kirk.
+Well, we've learned more about Tyler Robinson, the murderer of Charlie Kirk.

-And uh I think we all had the same kind of experience yesterday when I saw the news that the uh that he lived with a trans partner.
+And I think we all had the same kind of experience yesterday.

-Because, and uh, I don't know if I you can tell me if I told you this.
+Because, and I don't know if I, you can tell me if I told you this.

 I don't think I said it live, but I thought it really hard.

-As soon as the news broke about Charlie's murder, I uh I just leapt to the unfair, biased, totally you know, bigoted first impression that oh no, it was some radicalized trans who shot him.
+As soon as the news broke about Charlie's murder, I just leapt to the unfair, biased, totally, you know, bigoted first impression that, oh, no, it was some radicalized trans who shot him.

-And I thought, oh, I am I'm a piece of garbage for assuming this about an entire you know demographic group blaming them when there's no evidence whatsoever.
+I thought, oh, I am, I'm a piece of garbage for assuming this about an entire demographic group, blaming them when there's no evidence whatsoever.

 No, the shooter was not trans.